 - Field: If you have added a field from Fields in the assets panel, the field name is automatically displayed.
 Click to open the expression editor.

-- Title: Enter a title for the dimension.
+- Label: Enter a label for the dimension.
 If you have added a field from Fields in the assets panel, the field name is automatically displayed.

 Master item: You can create a master dimension based on the dimension expression by clicking Create new.

 Add alternative: Alternative dimensions and measures are dimensions and measures that are added to a visualization, but are not displayed until a user chooses to switch which dimensions and measures are being displayed during visual exploration.

 You can drag the dimensions to set the order in which they are displayed in the visualization.
 Use the drag bars (o) to rearrange the order.

 You can drag a field from Measures to Dimensions to change how it is used.
 Moving a measure to Dimensions removes its aggregation.
 You cannot drag a master measure to Dimensions.
 You can only drag a measure to Dimensions if its expression is simple.
 For more information on expressions, see Using expressions in visualizations.

 On the Data tab, under Measures, click Add to open a list of available measures.
 Select the measure that you want to add to the visualization.
 If you select a field, you are automatically presented with some common aggregation functions that you can choose between for the measure.